 Let me get my bias out of the way at the beginning because it probably colors what I am about to say on the topic.
 I do not care for the word "spirituality" when referring to atheists.
 I have trouble getting past the "spirit" part of the word because I do not believe in spirits, souls, ghosts, demons, or anything else that is not part of the natural world.
 However, I recognize that my naturalism is not entailed by atheism and that other atheists are free to accept the reality of the supernatural (which some do).
 I also recognize that there may be some benefits in using the term to describe ourselves.

 What is spirituality?

-From what I have read in the field of the psychology of religion, I have learned that experts in this field lack consensus on the meaning of spirituality but generally agree on what it is not.
-Spirituality is not the same thing as religion, or even religious belief.
+From what I have read in the psychology of religion, I have learned that experts in this field lack consensus on the meaning of spirituality but generally agree on what it is not.
+Spirituality is not the same thing as religion or even religious belief.
 One can be deeply spiritual while simultaneously rejecting anything recognizable as religious belief of religious practices.
 Moreover, not all religious believers are necessarily spiritual.

 Many components of spirituality have been posited, and while consensus remains elusive, some of the more popular include vitality, connectedness, transcendence, and meaningfulness.
 One of the most commonly described experiences of spirituality involves a sense of one's interconnectedness to others and a dissolving of self-other boundaries.

 Absolutely.
 If we think of something like spirituality as ranging on a continuum from low to high, atheists can score at any point along the continuum just like anyone else.
 High scores would indicate someone who seeks spiritual experiences or who experiences the various components of spirituality, depending on how the measure functions.